BRAHMS Excerpts from Requiem

 Interview: Carmel Bach Festival

 Recent performance highlights include the American premiere of Scarlatti’s La gloria di primavera at Carnegie Hall and California’s Orange County and Bay Area with Philharmonia Baroque Orchestra and conductor Nicholas McGegan.
-He is featured on a recording of the work released on the Orchestra’s label in April 2016, and revives the piece this season at Tanglewood.
-Also last season, Williams performed the role of Caronte in Monteverdi’s L’Orfeo with Sash Waltz and Guests and conductor Pablo Heras-Casado.
-He was also highly acclaimed as “Polyphemus” in the world premiere Mark Morris Dance Group production of Handel’s Acis and Galatea, and recorded the work in 2015 with Boston Early Music Festival.
+He is featured on a recording of the work released on the Orchestra’s label in April 2016.
+He has performed the role of Caronte in Monteverdi’s L’Orfeo with Sash Waltz and Guests and conductor Pablo Heras-Casado and was also highly acclaimed as “Polyphemus” in the world premiere Mark Morris Dance Group production of Handel’s Acis and Galatea, (he recorded the work in 2015 with Boston Early Music Festival).
 His recording of Charpentier’s La Descente d’Orphée aux Enfers with BEMF won the 2015 Grammy Award for Best Opera Recording.

 Mr. Williams’ “superb sense of drama” (The New York Times) is as apparent on the concert stage as it is in opera.
-Concert highlights include a performance at Carnegie Hall of Charles Wuorinen’s It Happens Like This with the MET Chamber Ensemble and Handel’s Messiah with the Detroit and Houston Symphony Orchestras.
+Concert highlights include a performance at Carnegie Hall of Charles Wuorinen’s It Happens Like This with the MET Chamber Ensemble and Handel’s Messiah with the National, Detroit, and Houston Symphonies.
 Other recent performances include Beethoven’s Missa Solemni, Elgar’s Dream of Gerontius, and Bach’s St. John Passion.

 Mr. Williams trained at the New England Conservatory and the Yale School of Music.
 Raised in Farmington, Connecticut, he now lives in Berlin.